gtech-mulearn/IEEE-LAUNCHPAD/profiles/josepaul-2@mulearn.md

 #### Career Plan:

-In the immediate term, I aim to join a tech startup in Kerala, where I can apply my skills in machine learning, blockchain, and app development to drive innovation.
-Long-term, I plan to contribute by mentoring budding developers, organizing tech meetups, and advocating for policy changes that support the startup ecosystem in Kerala.
+In the immediate term, I aim to join a tech startup in Kerala, where I can apply my skills in machine learning, blockchain, and app development to drive innovation.In the long term, I aspire to start my own tech venture, focusing on creating impactful solutions for local and global challenges.
+I also aim to support Kerala's tech community by providing mentorship and creating platforms for collaboration and knowledge sharing.

 #### Thoughts on Kerala's Tech Ecosystem: